microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

 }
 ```

-### Sample1: Finding similar images
+### Sample1: Find similar images
-The basic scenario of this sample is as follows.
-You have a catalog of images in your repository.
-As you get a new image, you want to find out from your catalog the closet match to this new image.
+Here is the scenario this sample addresses: You have a catalog of images in a repository.
+When you get a new image, you want to find the image from your catalog that most closely matches this new image.

-The way you'd go about this is via the following steps:
+The procedure for finding the best match has the following steps:
-- Get the corresponding feature vectors of the images in the catalog and associate them with the source images in the catalog.
+- Locate the images in the catalogue and get their feature vectors.
-- Get the feature vector of the new image.
+- Locate the new image and get its feature vector.
 - Find out which image or set of images from the catalog has the smallest "distance" from the new image.
 There are a number of ways to calculate this distance.
 A simple one is the Euclidean distance, that we'll show in this sample.

-In this sample, our intial catalog is a set of pictures of fish and helicopters.
-So let's go ahead and get the corresponding feature vectors of these catalog images.
+In this sample, our intial catalog consists a set of pictures of fish and helicopters.

-First we'll create a dataframe with the location of these images:
+First, create a dataframe with the locations of these images:

 ```R
 # Set the location of the images